Skip to main content

 [Preamble to final rule in 89 FR 25122 — Agricultural Land Exclusion]

-Would the construction of new livestock facilities (such as poultry barns) qualify for the agricultural land exclusion?
+1. Would the construction of new livestock structures (such as poultry barns) qualify for the agricultural land exclusion?

 No. The agricultural land exclusion applies to “agricultural land,” as defined in § 619.9025 of FCA regulations, or to real estate used as an integral part of an aquatic operation.
 Section 619.9025 defines agricultural land as land “improved or unimproved which is devoted to or available for the production of crops and other products such as but not limited to fruits and timber or for the raising of livestock.”
 While the agricultural land exclusion would apply to, for example, loans for pastureland on which livestock graze, the exclusion would not apply to loans for farm property construction or land development purposes, even if that property is to be used to raise livestock.